jdeguire/buildPic32Clang/README.md

     - **clone**: Clone the needed git repos before building.
 The default is to clone only what is needed based on the other steps selected.
 Add the `--clone-all` argument to clone everything.
     - **llvm**: Build LLVM, Clang, and supporting tools.
-    - **musl**: Build the Musl C library for all supported device variants.
-A variant is a set of target options like whether it is ARMv6-M vs ARMv7-M or whether or not is has an FPU.
-    - **runtimes**: Build libc++, Compiler-RT, and other runtime libraries for all supported device variants.
+    - **runtimes**: Build llvm-libc, libc++, Compiler-RT, and other runtime libraries for all supported device variants.
     - **devfiles**: Generate device-specific files like linker scripts, header files, and so on.
     - **cmsis**: Copy the Arm CMSIS files to their proper locations.
     - **startup**: Build the startup code for the devices with this toolchain.
 The other steps must